nv-morpheus/morpheus-experimental/operational-technology/README.md

 ```
 This will download the dataset, the prediction is performed on the test set, and the output is saved into a file.

+### How To Use This Model
+This model can be used to detect cyber attacks and natural faults in power systems.
+A training notebook is also included so that users can update the model as more labelled data is collected.

+### Input
+The input for this model is the 127 features in the dataset which consist of synchrophasor measurements and data logs from Snort, a simulated control panel, and relays.

+### Output
+Multi-class classifier predicts one of these labels Natural Events, No Events and Attacks.

 ### Ethical considerations
 N/A